Skip to content

 • Sosho is cursive, and is sometimes called grass script, as it is more free-flowing.
 It too dates to about 200 CE.

 I use shodo to create and illustrate the koans that feature as central content to The Climate Chronicles series.
-Some are completed with wet-brushes, some dry.
+Some are completed with a wet-brush, some part-dry.
 These are painted onto paper or silk scrolls.
 You generally read the script from top to bottom, and from right to left.
 Each of the examples in the gallery are titled in both Japanese and the English translation.

 All are stamped in red with my seals.
 These are sourced from China in 1981, and from Japan and China in the 2020s.
 All seals are unique to the author/painter.